Are You Firing Your Internal Marketing Team in 2023? If So, What's Next?

 • Per Interpublic Group's Mediabrands Magna unit, U.S. ad revenue growth for 2023 was also adjusted to 4.8% growth from their June 2022 prediction of 6.3%.

-• In China, where further COVID-19 lockdowns are causing major disruptions, the ad market is expected to shrink to a measely 0.6% this year and then rebound to 6.3% growth in 2023.
+• In China, where further COVID-19 lockdowns are causing major disruptions, the ad market is expected to shrink to a measly 0.6% this year and then rebound to 6.3% growth in 2023.
 Previous estimates in December 2021 had these estimates at 10% and 3.3%, respectively.
 In fact, the U.S. shifts above are primarily attributed to the larger shocks coming from the Chinese market.

 • In the U.K., ad revenue growth is expected to hit 6.2% through 2024, barring any external shocks like more lingering impacts from the Ukraine war and the pandemic.